 If you have been hit by an automobile, you likely suffered severe injury; this may require hospitalization and physical rehabilitation.
 While any injury is conceivable when a 3,000-pound vehicle strikes an unprotected bicyclist, the most common type of injury includes head and neck injuries, lacerations, bruises, broken bones and head trauma.

 It can take some time to understand the entire scope of your injuries and the recovery that’s possible for you.
 Our Massachusetts bicycle accident lawyers never allow our clients to rush into an early settlement before the full cost of the injuries is known.
 You only have one chance at compensation, and we want to ensure you receive the adequate compensation you deserve.

 If you’ve been injured in a Massachusetts bicycle accident, it’s important that you hire attorneys who know Massachusetts personal injury law.
 Call Kass & Moses for a free consultation to learn your options — and your rights.

 For a free legal consultation with a lawyer serving Massachusetts,

 Massachusetts Bicycle Laws

 Requirements for legally riding a bicycle vary from state to state.
-The Kass & Moses team can confidently answer your questions about the specifics of Michigan’s bicycle laws.
+The Kass & Moses team can confidently answer your questions about the specifics of Massachusetts’s bicycle laws.
 Below are a few rules of the road that every local cyclist should keep in mind:

 - You may not carry any child between the ages of 1 to 4, or weighing 40 pounds or less.